Safety at Xavier

 - Resources Xavier provides for campus and student safety and security;

 Xavier University is a community of almost 8,000 persons working, living, and studying on campus.
 As in all communities, personal safety, crime, and the loss of property can all be issues.
-The few crimes experienced on the Xavier campus are not violent.
 Crimes of opportunity such as the theft of unattended books, computers or backpacks compose 95% of campus crime.
 Crimes related to personal behavior and relationship issues, involving alcohol or substance abuse and personal responsibility, make up the balance.
 It is important to note that most, if not all, of these crimes are preventable.
 As you explore this website, we provide suggestions and tips on how to keep yourself and your property safe.

 How Safe is Xavier

-Families and students are always concerned about safety and want to know ?How safe is the Xavier campus?? simply and directly, Very Safe.
-Campus crimes decreased by 27% during the 2009-2010 academic year as compared to the previous year, even though the residential population on campus grew by 17%.
-In fact, personal property crime has declined 30% over the last four years.
+Families and students are always concerned about safety and want to know "How safe is the Xavier campus?" simply and directly, Very Safe.
+Campus crimes decreased by 13% since the 2009-2010 academic year, even though the residential population on campus grew by 17%.
+In fact, personal property crime has declined 30% since 2010, a trend that continues.
 However, it is important to note Xavier is part of a larger urban community and we make the personal safety and security of all students, faculty, staff and visitors a top priority.

 The Greater Cincinnati Community